nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case ends.

-#### Use case: Sort the list by pay rate in increasing / decreasing order
+#### Use case: Sort the list by pay rate in increasing order

 **MSS**

-1. Coach requests to sort all athletes in the list by pay rate in increasing / decreasing order.
+1. Coach requests to sort all athletes in the list by pay rate in increasing order.
-2. SportSync sorts all athletes in the list by pay rate in increasing / decreasing order.
+2. SportSync sorts all athletes in the list by pay rate in increasing order.

     Use case ends.